-Tamás Oláh from Békéscsaba, 20 years old, was in a group of six runners in the first 4 kilometres but then one after the other dropped from his heels.
+Tamás Oláh from Békéscsaba, 20 years old, was in a group of six runners over the first four kilometres but then one after the other dropped from his heels.
 At the end not even his compatriot Béla Horváth (33), winner of the Zagreb Marathon 2003, could follow.
-Oláh led the field home in 54:38.
+Oláh led the field home in 0:54:38.
 Croatia's marathon record holder Drago Paripović, three-time winner of the Žumberak race, finished third.
-At the age of 50 he is in outstanding shape and still one of the best Croatian road runners.
+At the age of 50, he is in outstanding shape and still one of the best Croatian road runners.

 Réka Bátai, winner of this year's downhill Gletschermarathon in Austria, showed that she can run up the hills with ease as well.
 The 26-year-old pharmacist from Pécs won by a comfortable margin in 1:02:48, exactly the same winning time as last year when Anissa Badis, also of Hungary, lifted the trophy.
 Marija Vrajić, currently Croatia's most successful marathon and ultra marathon runner, came second, ahead of Slovenia's masters athlete Jana Strahinič (45).